-Since the function inside the integral is strictly positive unless $\lambda=\mu$, we can conclude that $\nu_x(\lambda)$ reduces almost all points of $x$ to a family of Dirac masses concentrated at $\nu_x=\delta_{T_\varepsilon(x)}$.
-Therefore, according to \cite[Theorem 2.3]{chen2000compactness}, we can conclude that
+Since the function inside the integral is strictly positive unless $\lambda=\mu$, we can conclude that $\nu_x(\lambda)$ reduces almost all points of $x$ to a family of Dirac masses concentrated at $\nu_x=\delta_{\overline{T}(x)}$. \tcb{With this and the uniformly boundness of $T_\varepsilon,\psi_\varepsilon$ according to Lemma \ref{lm:uniformbd}}, we can apply \cite[Theorem 2.3]{chen2000compactness}, and conclude that

 From this, we get $T_\varepsilon^4 \to \overline{T}^4$ almost everywhere.
 This combines \eqref{eq:wk4} implies that

 Therefore, we have proved \eqref{eq:tstrong} and \eqref{eq:psistrong}.

 \textbf{The limiting system.} To show the limit function $\overline{T}$ satisfy equation \eqref{Limitsystem}, we define